-Planning (including that for P Scales and for specific intervention programmes) and teaching will be adapted, on a daily basis if needed, to meet your child's learning needs.
+Planning (including specific intervention programmes) and teaching will be adapted, on a daily basis if needed, to meet your child's learning needs.

 How will we measure the progress of your child in school?

 Your child's progress will be continually monitored by his/her class teacher.